joshhunt/BungieNetApi/csharp-netcore-modified/docs/Destiny2Api.md

             Configuration config = new Configuration();
             config.BasePath = "https://www.bungie.net/Platform";
             var apiInstance = new Destiny2Api(config);
-            var milestoneHash = 56;  // int | The identifier for the milestone to be returned.
+            var milestoneHash = 789;  // long | The identifier for the milestone to be returned.

             try
             {